ISO/IEC 24727-Identification cards — Integrated circuit card programming interfaces

 Integrated circuit identification cards (ICC) are a convenient way for users to identify themselves and to authorize transactions.
 ICCs can be used in a variety of applications, such as point-of-sale (POS), automated teller machines (ATMs), or secure communications.
 The authentication protocols for interoperability are key to ensuring the reliability and security of these applications.

 Registration authority procedures for the authentication protocols for interoperability ensure that ICCs can be used reliably across different platforms and applications.
-This document provides guidance on how the registration authority should authenticate users, handle disputes, and manage accidents.
+Therefore, this document provides guidance on how the registration authority should authenticate users, handle disputes, and manage accidents.

 What are the requirements of ISO/IEC 24727?